My Pets

 For my home automation installation, I wanted to use AWS Route53 for DynDNS to avoid crappy software.

 My ISP updates my public IP at a random pace.
-This will enable the usage of my own DNS name space using nearly free update mechanisms.
+This enables the usage of my own DNS namespace using nearly free update mechanisms.

 Link: update53-pub